 Currently, we have a very active Business Law Society that works closely with the Office of Career Services to put on programs for students that focus on business issues.
 The South/Central Texas Chapter of the Association for Corporate Counsel routinely brings a panel of speakers to campus to talk about careers as in-house counsel.
 They also welcome students to network at their monthly luncheons in San Antonio.

 Recently, St. Mary’s University School of Law launched a Corporate Externship Program to give students even more opportunities to gain experience inside corporations while in law school.

 Obtaining a judicial clerkship after graduation is a highly prestigious position.
 These sought after positions allow recent graduates to fine tune their legal research and writing skills.
 St. Mary’s graduates have served as law clerks at both the state and federal level.

-The Office of Career Services stands ready to counsel applicants through the judicial clerkship process as well as assist them with collating their applications and recommendation letters and mailing applications for them.
+The Office of Career Strategy stands ready to counsel applicants through the judicial clerkship process as well as assist them with collating their applications and recommendation letters and mailing applications for them.